 For different programming languages and system, Tuxedo is used as transaction processing system or transaction-oriented middleware, or enterprise application server.

 For many companies and large instituition, Tuxedo has been the right choice in the past.
 In fact when large organizations need to use a mixture of Unix and Windows platform, Tuxedo has been required as a middleware application just to allow this co-habitation to continue.
-There are now many other technologies available that would either replace or completely remove the need for this piece of software and allow for a much more flexible system that would require less cross-platform knowledge to maintain.
+There are now many other technologies available that would either replace or completely remove the need for this piece of software and allow for a much more manageable system that would require less cross-platform knowledge to maintain.
 The advances made in technology in the last 3-5 years may have completely negated the need for an independent, third party middleware application altogether.

 Tuxedo's three main functions are: as middleware, to relay request and response communications between servers and clients; as a transaction processing (TP) monitor, to initiate, monitor, and terminate transactions; and, as a distributed TP monitor, to enable interaction between transaction participants on different machines and associated with different databases..